Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 wall obstructs the path to the goal._

 To see this in action, observe the two learning curves below.
-Each displays the reward over time for an Agent trained using PPO with the same set of training hyperparameters.
-The difference is that one Agent was trained using the full-height wall version of the task, and the other Agent was trained using the curriculum version of the task.
-As you can see, without using curriculum learning the Agent has a lot of difficulty.
-We think that by using well-crafted curricula, Agents trained using reinforcement learning will be able to accomplish tasks otherwise much more difficult.
+Each displays the reward over time for an agent trained using PPO with the same set of training hyperparameters.
+The difference is that one agent was trained using the full-height wall version of the task, and the other agent was trained using the curriculum version of the task.
+As you can see, without using curriculum learning the agent has a lot of difficulty.
+We think that by using well-crafted curricula, agents trained using reinforcement learning will be able to accomplish tasks otherwise much more difficult.

 ![Log](images/curriculum_progress.png)